 - The Directors overseeing the operation of the Company's management services agreement with the THFC Group, which requires T.H.F.C.
-(Services) Limited to implement, monitor and update operating procedures, manuals and internal controls as legal and regulatory requirements change; - The Directors' close involvement in the day-to-day running of the business, meaning that any litigation or claims would come to their attention directly; - Engagement with legal and professional advisers as to the Listing Rule requirements of the Professional Securities Market ("PSM") ("the PSM Rules") in relation to the listing of secured bonds; and - The outsourcing of tax compliance to external experts.
+(Services) Limited to implement, monitor and update operating procedures, manuals and internal controls as legal and regulatory requirements change; - The Directors' close involvement in the day-to-day running of the business, meaning that any litigation or claims would come to their attention directly; and - Engagement with legal and professional advisers as to the Listing Rule requirements of the Professional Securities Market ("PSM") ("the PSM Rules") in relation to the listing of secured bonds.